 How to Drop Duplicate Rows in Pandas DataFrames

-The original DataFrame for reference:
+Let's explore the original DataFrame for reference:

-kitch_prod_df.drop_duplicates(inplace = True)
+kitch_prod_fd.duplicated(inplace = True)

 The results are below.

-This video from DataDaft provides a live demonstration of the .drop_duplicates method:
+This video from DataDaft provides a live demonstration of the .drop_duplicates method.

-We now understand how the .drop_duplicates method removes identical rows and how its arguments allow us to refine its behavior.
 Now, let's look at how we can modify this approach to remove duplicate columns.

 How to Drop Duplicate Columns in Pandas DataFrames